alexanderkoller/pergamon/src/bibtypst-styles.typ

     /// An array of additional fields which will be printed at the end of each
     /// bibliography entry.
 Fields can be specified either as a string, in which case
-    /// the field with that name is printed using `printfield`; or they can be
+    /// the field with that name is printed using the reference style's normal rules.
+    /// Alternatively, they can be
     /// specified as a function `(reference, options) -> content`, in which case the
     /// returned content will be printed directly.
 Instead of an array, you can also
     /// pass `none` to indicate that no additional fields need to be printed.